 Nick Mamalis, MD, specializes in comprehensive ophthalmology including cataract and other anterior ocular surgeries at the John A. Moran Eye Center, University of Utah, Salt Lake City.
 Dr. Mamalis also practices at the Moran’s Midvalley Eye Center in Murray, and Redwood Health Center in West Valley.
 As Director of the Ophthalmic Pathology Laborat...
 Read More

-Jeff Pettey is the John Moran Eye Center's Residency Program Director and an Assistant Clinical Professor at the University of Utah Department of Ophthalmology and Visual Sciences.
-Dr. Pettey specializes in comprehensive ophthalmology, complex cataracts and anterior segment surgery.
-Additionally, he coordinates the teaching and training of medica...
+Jeff Pettey is the John Moran Eye Center Director of Education and an Assistant Professor at the University of Utah Department of Ophthalmology and Visual Sciences.
+Dr. Pettey specializes in complex cataract surgery and complex anterior segment surgery as with post-traumatic eye injuries.
+He performs all forms of cataract surgery including premiu...
 Read More

 Dr. Wirostko’s clinical expertise is in clinical research and drug development for glaucoma pharmaceutical therapies.
 Her research interest is in sustained delivery of therapeutics for ocular pathologies and approaching glaucoma through non-intraocular pressure mediated approaches.
 She is offering comprehensive ophthalmology care as well as glaucom...
 Read More